 Collaborating with competitors: Nestle, Coca-Cola and Unilever among major brands uniting to boost recycling in Malaysia

-Major brands such as Nestle, Coca-Cola, Mondelez, F&N and Unilever are joining forces to drive the sustainability agenda in Malaysia, via a new alliance that will tackle plastic food and beverage packaging concerns.
+Major brands such as Nestle, Coca-Cola, Mondelez, F&N and Unilever joined forces early on in 2022 to drive the sustainability agenda in Malaysia, via an alliance to tackle plastic food and beverage packaging concerns.

 The Malaysian Recycling Alliance Berhad (MAREA) wants to reach a minimum recycling rate of 25% of packaging volumes by 2025.